NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 The magic of the Parareal algorithm lies in its divide-and-conquer approach to solving initial value problems.
 The "root" problem is sequentially and inaccurately solved to divide it into smaller problems whose initial values are defined by the solution.
 Those problems are simultaneously and accurately solved in parallel.
 The root problem is then solved in the same way as before, but at each step, the data is modified by combining the previous accurate and inaccurate solutions.
 Finally, the new root solution defines new problems, and the loop continues until the the solution has converged.

-== Implementing the Parareal Algorithm at Scale <sec:pahpc>
+== Implementing the Parareal Algorithm at Scale <sec:methods_hpc>

 #v(2em)
 #align(right, [_Surely more threads is the answer!_])
 #v(2em)

-@sec:Parareal highlights the PA's nature of being quasi-embarrassingly-parallel i.e. the performance of the algorithm scales with the number of threads, while still being bottlenecked by a periodic sequential process.
+@sec:methods_parareal highlights the PA's nature of being quasi-embarrassingly-parallel i.e. the performance of the algorithm scales with the number of threads, while still being bottlenecked by a periodic sequential process.
 That being said, the previous discussion ignores the details and nuances of implementing the PA including the actual form of the threads.
 The primary goal of this work is to provide two new implementation models that both take advantage of increased parallelism and allow easy scaling: using the massively parallel architecture of graphics processing units (GPUs), and the scalability of distributed systems.
 Instances of these implementations are also provided @Chapman_PararealGPU_jl.

 The PA as defined in @alg:parareal does not change in it _what_ it does when implemented to use GPUs, but rather _how_ it does.
 There are several issues that arise when utilizing general-purpose GPU computing (GPGPU) such as the GPU needing to wait until the CPU tells it to do something, better performance with less precision, and the restriction to using primitive types like "ints" and "floats".
 Though, the biggest issue is the need to consider the movement of data between RAM and VRAM, or more generally host memory and device memory; considering unshared memory spaces will be even more important in section @sec:distributed.

 The distributed-based implementation focuses on distributing problems across multiple remote machines.
 These machines solve their problems simultaneously with the other machines, thus achieving a form of parallelism only limited by the number of accessible machines.
-These problems could either arise from the coarse propagation of a single root problem, yielding a "problem tree" (@diag:problem_tree) where each machine would create-distribute-collect its own set of problems, or if there are multiple "true root" problems e.g. a system of ODEs.
+These problems could either arise from the coarse propagation of a single root problem, yielding a "problem tree" (/* @diag:problem_tree */) where each machine would create-distribute-collect its own set of problems, or if there are multiple "true root" problems e.g. a system of ODEs.

 The GPU- and distribution-based methods can be combined to further parallelize solving an initial value problem.
 If each of the machines available to the distributed network has at least one GPU (a single machine can have multiple; more details in @sec:distributed), this implementation will automatically identify, manage, and use all of them.
 Thus these methods can be composed to provide a scalable model of parallel-in-time integration for equations of motion.

-#figure(
+// #figure(
-  // replace with diagram of problem tree
+//   // replace with diagram of problem tree
-  // image(
+//   // image(
-  //   "",
+//   //   "",
-  //   alt:
+//   //   alt:
-  // )
+//   // )
-  rect(width: 100%, height: 12.5%, [#v(1fr) recursive problem distribution and partition tree #v(1fr)]),
+//   rect(width: 100%, height: 12.5%, [#v(1fr) recursive problem distribution and partition tree #v(1fr)]),
-  caption: "The problems can be distributed providing a recursively parallelized solution."
+//   caption: "The problems can be distributed providing a recursively parallelized solution."
-) <diag:problem_tree>
+// ) <diag:problem_tree>

 === Massively Parallelizing the Parareal Algorithm <sec:single_gpu>

 The GPU-based implementation focuses on three ideas.
 The first is utilizing the massively-parallel architecture of a GPU to _simultaneously_ use orders-of-magnitude more threads than what would be possible with a CPU.
 The second is considering the movement of data between the host memory (RAM) and the device memory (VRAM).
 And the last is needing to use primitive data-types.
-Otherwise, the underlying algorithm is no different than what is presented in @sec:Parareal.
+Otherwise, the underlying algorithm is no different than what is presented in @sec:methods_parareal.

 The PA (@alg:parareal) is only limited by the number of threads at its disposal.
 When the number of threads is greater than the number of cores, the processor needs to switch thread contexts in order to balance the evolution of each thread.
 On a CPU, this context switching is very costly and can lead to drastic decreases in performance @stallings2011operating @Li2007.
 On a GPU however, switching thread-contexts is nearly free @cook2012cuda, allowing there to be _many_ more threads than processors without sacrificing efficiency.
 So, it is very beneficial to execute the PA on hardware that not only can efficiently handle many threads, but also have them running at the same time.

 All relevant data is first allocated and pre-populated by the CPU on the host.
 Then the CPU copies that data to the device.
 Then the CPU tells the GPU to execute the parareal kernel on its copy of the data, producing solution data.
 The CPU then copies the solution data from the device to the host and recreates the problems.
 The transfer of data (and the CPU launching the kernel on the GPU) between the host and the device serves as the main performance bottleneck in this process. @cook2012cuda Dynamic parallelism can be used to launch kernels directly from the GPU, thus circumventing the performance drawbacks of host-device communication @cook2012cuda.

 GPUs can only process primitive types of data such as integers, floats, booleans, and other "bits-types".
 This precludes collecting the problem and solution data in more intuitive forms like one would do when representing them mathematically.
 In other words, whereas a CPU is happy to handle several boxes each with its own set of elements e.g. domain, acceleration, initial position, and initial velocity, GPUs need this same underlying data to be collected such that all domains are in one box, all acceleration functions are in another box, all initial positions are another, and initial velocities in another.
 These "boxes" take the form of arrays.
-It is for this reason, the PA as described in @sec:Parareal uses its data as arrays.
+It is for this reason, the PA as described in @sec:methods_parareal uses its data as arrays.

 So, why is the PA well-suited to be implemented to use GPUs?
 Because the data is only composed of numbers, it can be simply represented in a GPU-friendly array structure.
 The massive number of cores on a GPU can simultaneously process these arrays with a much lower cost of switching between threads and problems.
 And finally, the solution data can be easily copied back to the host.
 This process is shown in @alg:parareal_gpu and @diag:gpu_propagation.